probcomp/bdbcontrib/README.md

 **Automatically hooking the contrib**

-To ensure that the contrib is automatically loaded by the shell, add the following to your `~/.bayesliterc` file
+The contrib is split into several files.
+You can `.hook` individual contrib files in the usual way, or to ensure that the entire contrib is automatically loaded by the shell, add the following to your `~/.bayesliterc` file

+    .hook /absolute/path/to/contrib_math.py
+    .register_bql_math_functions
+    .hook /absolute/path/to/contrib_plot.py
-    .hook /absolute/path/to/contrib.py
+    .hook /absolute/path/to/contrib_util.py

+which hooks the contrib files and calls `.register_bql_math_functions`, which adds additional math functions to BQL.

 ## Use